 Clinical Studies of Viral Hepatitis.
 Marks, Glesby.
 Hepatitis C infection is the leading cause of end stage liver disease and need for liver transplantation in this country.
 Studies have shown that patients with HIV/HCV coinfection have an accelerated course of progression to cirrhosis and end stage liver disease compared to patients with HCV infection alone.
 Strategies for improving treatment outcomes are needed for this population.
 Current studies being conducted at Cornell focus on initial treatment of HCV infection as well as treatment of refractory disease.
-CCTU investigators are conducting ACTG study utilizing nitazoxanide as part of initial HCV treatment (ACTG 5269) and leading another ACTG study examining the treatment of insulin resistance prior to HCV retreatment (ACTG 5239).
-We are also leading the development of a phase I clinical trial of a novel HCV entry inhibitor (ITX 5061) in HCV monoinfection through the ACTG.
-Completed studies include an epidemiologic investigation of risk factors for hepatic steatosis in HIV/HCV coinfection, a pilot study examining the safety and efficacy of treatment of acute HCV infection in HIV-infected patients, as well as additional clinical trials conducted with The Center for the Study of Hepatitis C, a multidisciplinary center involving Rockefeller University, Weill Cornell Medical College, and New York Presbyterian Hospital, provides additional opportunities for translational research, access to a serum and tissue bank, and collaboration with experts in the field of virology and hepatitis treatment (e.g. Drs.
+CCTU investigators are conducting an ACTG study utilizing the protease inhibitor, boceprevir, as part of HCV treatment (ACTG 5294).
+Completed studies include an epidemiologic investigation of risk factors for hepatic steatosis in HIV/HCV coinfection, a pilot study examining the safety and efficacy of treatment of acute HCV infection in HIV-infected patients, as well as additional clinical trials conducted with the ACTG.
+The Center for the Study of Hepatitis C, a multidisciplinary center involving Rockefeller University, Weill Cornell Medical College, and New York Presbyterian Hospital, provides additional opportunities for translational research, access to a serum and tissue bank, and collaboration with experts in the field of virology and hepatitis treatment (e.g. Drs.
 Ira Jacobson, Charlie Rice, Andrew Talal).